 Lisa, what makes the Finger Lakes a great region for wine?

 Also, the soils.
-We have this glacial carved lakes with this glacial till all around the lakes and so we have this beautiful acidic shell stone and lime stone soils that really give us this great distinct minerality in all of our wines.
-I think Ravines' style, our house style is more of this delegate aromatics.
-We don't try to get a big extraction so we just want that beautiful, natural minerality and delicate aromatics come out in the wines.
+We have these glacial carved lakes with this glacial till all around the lakes and so we have these beautiful acidic shale stone and limestone soils that really give us this great distinct minerality in all of our wines.
+I think Ravines' style, our house style, has more of these delicate aromatics.
+We don't try to get a big extraction so we just want that beautiful, natural minerality and delicate aromatics to come out in the wines.

 You've come from Texas originally, right?
 How is it living in the Finger Lakes versus Texas?
 That must be a big of change for you.

 LH: It is.
 It was a big change but it's such an amazing area.
-One of the things that Ravines afforded me to do is travel all over New York State delivering wines, selling our wines with three kids in the back of the car also and going all over New York State and went places just as beautiful as the next.
+One of the things that Ravines afforded me to do is travel all over New York State delivering wines, selling our wines with three kids in the back of the car.
+I've gone all over New York State and each place is just as beautiful as the next.

 Here in the Finger Lakes I think we're so lucky to be able to live in such a beautiful region.
 Now I go all over the country selling our wine and it's so exciting for me to be able to talk about our region because there's so much happening.
 There's so many wineries opening up and more and more people all over the country are excited about what we’re doing here in the Finger Lakes.